GOT A STORY FOR Back Fence PDX: MAINSTAGE? We want to hear it!

 - Have never been publicly told before.
 Or, at least a big juicy chunk of it has not been told.

-- Are high stakes.
-You had a lot to gain or lose depending on how things turned out.
+- Are high stakes and are about YOU.
+In the story YOU had a lot to gain or lose depending on how things turned out.
 This could even mean the telling of this particular story is high stakes (confessional).
 Like, you’ve really never told anyone this story, or at least not “that one part.”
 And High Stakes can mean you were locked out of the house nude, the stakes were high for you in the moment.

 - Have big time emotional turmoil afoot.
 The story must be personal, about you and from your POV, what did YOU have to gain or lose.
 What did the story change about you.
 In the story you are different at the end than you were at the beginning.
 Again emotional turmoil can be happening within you (your own neurosis exposed) or to you, or next to you.
 Maybe you caused some shit to go down.